openlawteam/docs/docs/README.md

 ---
 meta:
   - name: description
-    content: [TODO update as necessary] Welcome to OpenLaw's documentation.
+    content: TODO update as necessary.
+Welcome to OpenLaw's documentation.
 Here you'll learn more about OpenLaw, including our protocol with JavaScript APIs for convenient integration, our markup language, and how our application works in general.
 ---

 # What is OpenLaw?